-With International Women’s Day coming up in early March, I thought we should discuss how to develop a pathway that encourages more women and girls to participate in tech-orientated careers.
+Reflecting on the recent International Women’s Day, I thought about how we can develop a pathway that encourages more women and girls to participate in tech-orientated careers.
 We just had a webinar on the topic of the Gender Pay Gap, and the ways to lessen it, but we are still coming up short at the very beginning of the journey, which is the challenge that women – and indeed other minorities – face when starting out on a career in areas like software engineering.
 We have thought about this process a lot, and I believe we have some answers.

 We have, in fact, been asked by one of the world’s most iconic technology leaders to come up with a methodology that takes talented, but excluded, candidates from the classroom to the workplace.